 Additional Team Members:

-In order to serve you better and provide quicker service with more expertise, our department has grown to consist of two op Pediatric Neuropsychologists, one post doctoral fellow and a team of technicians!
+In order to serve you better and provide quicker service with more expertise, our department has grown to consist of two Pediatric Neuropsychologists, one Clinical Psychologist, one post doctoral fellow and a team of technicians!

 Multi-disciplinary Case Management: